Camping in Kandiyohi

 And some of the lakes are just as nice as those in parks farther north.

 Then, we headed to New London for a classic Minnesota experience: a performance of the Little Crow Ski Team in Neer Park, on a calm stretch of the Crow River.
-Since 1979, the troupe of athletic young skiers has put on weekly shows, earning national championships in 1994 and 1998.
+Since 1979, the troupe of athletic young skiers has put on weekly shows.

-The next day, we drove around Big Kandiyohi Lake to County Park 1, a very well kept park at the edge of a farm field.
-As at Park 2, recreational vehicles were packed together — but they sat in orderly rows on strips of blacktop.
+The next day, we drove around the lake to Big Kandiyohi Lake County Park West, a very well-kept park at the edge of a farm field.
+As at Park 2, recreational vehicles were packed together ó but they sat in orderly rows on strips of blacktop.

 The bathrooms were clean, the store was welcoming and well stocked, and there was a raft and slide off the narrow beach.
 For a while, we played with baby rabbits in a big, open pen that must be quite an attraction for little kids.